pillakarthik4/AWS-Project-Used-In-Production/README.md

 ![Screenshot (12)](https://github.com/pillakarthik4/AWS-Project-Used-In-Production/assets/130967802/d9383b87-3693-4a71-aef5-e8adfcc74e69)

 **Created Autoscaling group with Launch template with 2 private subnets.
 2 Instances are created in EC2.
 And created Boston-Host to instance to communicate with 2 instances created by Autoscaling group.**

 ![Screenshot (13)](https://github.com/pillakarthik4/AWS-Project-Used-In-Production/assets/130967802/ebbfc26a-cd8b-4977-b00d-11b7cc38c453)

-**Created Loadbalancer with target group for private subnet instance to communicate with internet.
+//**Created Loadbalancer with target group for private subnet instance to communicate with internet.
-Load Balancer placed iN public Subnets.**
+Load Balancer placed iN public Subnets.**//

 In the terminal copied the Pem.file to the local to the remote machine of the Boston host instance using the commands below :